-This course introduces the student to ethics and jurisprudence for the dental assistant and to chairside assisting with diagnostic and operative procedures.
-Topics include ethics and jurisprudence in the dental office; four-handed dentistry techniques; clinical data collection techniques; introduction to operative dentistry; and dental material basics.
+Introduces students to ethics and jurisprudence for the dental assistant and to chair-side assisting with diagnostic and operative procedures.
+Topics include: ethics and jurisprudence in the dental office; four-handed dentistry techniques; clinical data collection techniques; introduction to operative dentistry; dental materials and medical and dental emergencies.